Rulemaking & Data Practice

 Subject matter of the proposed rule: The proposed rules are about the Safe at Home address confidentiality program.
 In particular, the proposed rules modify language related to the application process and contents; qualifications of application assistants; emergency situations; safety planning; mail holds; service of process; certification continuance; enrollment of minor children; signature verification; transfer of school records; the cancellation, withdrawal, and expiration processes; and voting procedures.
 The majority of the proposed changes are technical or clarifying in nature or are to conform the rules with Minnesota Statutes.
 No rule parts are proposed to be repealed.

 Citation to all published notices relating to the proceeding: The initial request for comments was published in the State Register on December 18, 2023.
-The Dual Notice will be published in the State Register on May 27, 2025, and is linked above.
+The Dual Notice was published in the State Register on May 27, 2025.
+The adoption of the rules was published in the State Register on September 15, 2025.

 Any known timetable for agency decisions or other action in this proceeding: There are currently no anticipated agency decisions or other actions relating to this proceeding.

-The date the rule was filed with the Secretary of State: Not yet available
+The date the rule was filed with the Secretary of State: August 22, 2025

-When the rule will become effective: Not yet available
+When the rule will become effective: January 2, 2026